intel/AALSDK/valapps/readme.md

         }
     }

 The preceding example tells buildenv.py to download cmake from the given url, unpack it using the tar unpacker, then install using conventional autotools generated makefiles.
-The `"install" : ".develop"` section is an indication to buildenv.py to install this in a directory outside the the default installation directory of `.packages`.
+The `"install" : ".develop"` section is an indication to buildenv.py to install this in a directory outside the default installation directory of `.packages`.

 To bootstrap packages using buildenv.py, use the `-B` or `--bootstrap` command line argument.
 Some example include: